Grant Rescind and Recovery Policy

 3.0 Policy

-• A grantee fails to observe OTF's policies, program guidelines or the Grant Contract, including OTF’s Anti-Discrimination Policy and Eligibility Policy
+• A grantee fails to comply with OTF's policies, program guidelines or the Grant Contract, including OTF’s Anti-Discrimination Policy and Eligibility Policy

 • A grantee fails to show satisfactory progress in achieving the grant’s outcomes